AlexVeraPons/SimpleCsvToResourceGodot/README.md

 *   **Selective Export**: Choose to generate only the script, only the resources, or both.
 *   **Progress Feedback**: Visual progress bar for large exports.

 ## Planned features if desired
 *  Custom type
 *  Modify existing resources of type
+*  Auto importing when updating csv
+*  ChangeColumnNames

+## License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.